sujeet-pro/v3.sujeet.pro/data/blog/features/ssg-multi-device-cls/index.md

 ---
 title: Improving CLS
 description: Since entire site is pre-rendered, difference in layout between mobile/desktop causes higher CLS.
-isDraft: false
 featuredRank: 0
+publishedOn: 2024-01-23
+lastUpdatedOn: 2024-01-23
 image: ./ssg-cls.svg
 imageCredit: Serving Mobile/Desktop build output based on header
-pubDate: 2024-01-23
-lastUpdatedDate: 2024-01-23
+articleLink: null
+category: features
 tags:
-  - performance
+  - ssg
-  - web-development
+  - web-performance
 ---

-## Introduing the problem
+## Introducing the problem

 You have a page, which renderes different UI component when in mobile vs desktop, e.g header menu bar.
 The page is statically generated at build time, but what do you render?
 For mobile or for desktop or both or nothing?